temporalio/temporal-learning/docs/tutorials/go/subscriptions/index.md

 ```
 <!--SNIPEND-->

-Now that your data types have been defined, you can now define the Workflow.
+Now that you've defined your data types, you can define the Workflow.

 ## Writing the Workflow Definition